 The Tribunal has the authority to pass an interim order against Defendant to prevent him from alienating and or disposing of his property.
 The defendant may also be asked to furnish security sufficient to satisfy the certificate of recovery.
 Since the Tribunal is free from the trappings of a civil court it can pass any kind of order whether interim or final to fulfil the object of the Act.

-Once the stage of pleadings is complete, arguments would be heard and orders passed.
+Once the stage of pleadings is complete, arguments would be heard, and orders will be passed.
 On receipt of the order in its favour, the applicant bank has to apply the DRT for ‘Recovery Certificate’.
 The Recovery Officer issues notice to the defaulters and demand them to clear the dues as per the Recovery Certificate issued by the DRT within 15 days from the date of the notice.
-On default of payment within the notice period, the Recovery Officer shall proceed to recover the amount of debt specified in the certificate by one or more of the following modes, namely: -
+On default of payment within the notice period, the Recovery Officer shall work upon recovering the amount of debt specified in the certificate by the following modes:

-1. Attachment and sale of the movable or immovable property of the defendant;
+- Attachment along with sale of the immovable or movable property of the defendant

 Appellate Authority: